Have you ever thought about the environmental impact of sending a fundraising pack in the post?

 Needless to say I picked out a handful of materials which could be of use to my bake sale.
 The rest of the materials I kept for a bit just in case I needed any of them but ultimately went into the recycle bin.

-This got me thinking about the carbon footprint and environmental impact of these packs and the waste they produce not just the emissions of delivering this pack to my front door but the print emissions…Photo by Bank Phrom on Unsplash
+This was very thought provoking, it got me thinking about the carbon footprint and environmental impact of sending these packs and the waste they produce not just the emissions of delivering this pack to my front door but the print emissions…Photo by Bank Phrom on Unsplash

 Did the chosen printer source recycled paper and environmentally friendly ink?
 How are they offsetting their carbon footprint for all the power needed to operate their machinery and send the printed materials to the charity?
 What is the environmental price for the materials that have gone unused in the packs I received?